Granigan/otm-harjoitustyo/documentation/arkkitehtuuri.md

 ![UI mockups](images/ui_mockups.jpg)
 _Mockups for the GUI screens._

-Each screen will be its own Scene object, and only one will be visible at a time on the program's Stage.
-GUI will be in the podship.gui package.
+Each screen will be its own Scene-like object, and only one will be visible at a time on the program's Stage, managed by the SceneManager.
+All of GUI files are in the podship.gui package.

+Logic and GUI relay information as needed from logic to gui to update the scene, and vice versa to transfer player input to logic classes.

 ## Application logic

 ![Class diagram v0.1](images/class_diagram.jpg)
 _Initial class diagram._

+Main game runner is the GameLogic class, that connects to the different scenes and the corresponding logics, and runs the timing of the game.
+Each scene and logic talks to the GameLogic class.

 ## Database & Permanent data
 Currently the events are coded into the mock DAOs.
 Hopefully they'll find their way to a Google Sheet later on.
 At that point, DAO will access the needed Event and Object data from the GSheet as needed.
-There's no need to write to the GSheet, unless the highscore list will be implemented.
+There's no need or possibility to write to the Google Sheet as it will be accessed via API key instead of authentication.
+Potentially a local, permanent highscore list will be implemented as a local database later on.

 ## Main functionalities